California giant salamander: Taxonomy

-The California giant salamander breeds from March to May, with egg-laying peaking in May.
-Eggs are concealed several feet below the surface in cold, slowly flowing water often beneath rocks and coarse woody debris in stream bottoms.
-Adults sometimes stay near their nests.
-Larvae may lose their external gills and transform to terrestrial adults after 1 to 2 years.
-In permanently perennial streams, adults may retain their gills and become aquatic adults.
-(See Neotenes below.)
+Distribution and habitat

 Geographic range

 The California giant salamander is endemic to Northern California and lives up to 6500 ft primarily in damp, coastal forests including coast Douglas fir (Pseudotsuga menziesii var. menziesii) and California coast redwood (Sequoia sempervirens) in both montane and valley-foothill riparian habitats.
 They tend to be common where they occur.
 The adult terrestrial form is found under surface litter and in tunnels, while the adult aquatic and larval forms are found mainly in cool, rocky streams and occasionally in lakes and ponds.

 It is found in two (possibly three) isolated regions.
 The first range includes Sonoma, Napa, and Marin Counties, southwestern Lake County, western Glenn County, and southern Mendocino County.
 The other documented region is south of the San Francisco Bay from central San Mateo County to southern Santa Cruz County plus western Santa Clara County.
 The California giant salamander does not occur in the East Bay, forming a gap between these two populations.
 There is an unconfirmed sight record from Big Sur in Monterey County, approximately 75 miles (100 km) to the south of the documented population in the Santa Cruz area.